tscanlin/developers.optimizely.com/src/content/integrations/index.md

 Where indicated in the above code snippet, implement the platform specific code.

 ### 4. Verify that the integration works
 When the integration is successfully implemented, you can check your network traffic to see if all the data is correctly send to the analytics platform.
-All the active experiments on the page in addition to a redirect experiment should be visible in the network traffic.
+All the active experiments on the page should be visible in the network traffic to the analytics platform.

 ### Alternative implementation
-To make it easier for anyone to implement an analytics integration that works with redirect experiments as well, an alternative implementation is described available.
+To make it easier for anyone to implement an analytics integration that works with redirect experiments as well, an alternative implementation is available.
 This implementation uses resources that are not supported by Optimizely.
 If you want to contribute to these resources, go to <a href="https://github.com/optimizely/Analytics-JS">https://github.com/optimizely/Analytics-JS</a>.

-The alternative implementation requires a approach than described in step 3.
-Instead of doing step 3, use the following:
+The alternative implementation requires a different approach than described in step 3.
+Instead of doing step 3 in the description above, do the following:

 Below the Optimizely snippet, add another snippet to the test page:
 ```
 <script src="https://cdn.rawgit.com/optimizely/Analytics-JS/master/integrator.js"></script>
 ```
 **Note** There is no uptime guarantee for this file.
-Use your own servers to host the integrator.js file.
+Use your own servers to host the integrator.js file on a production environment.

 We will refer to this snippet as the Integrator snippet.
-The Integrator snippet creates an abstraction around the logi c that is required to support redirect experiments and the only thing that is left for you to do, is to implement three function in an object.
-It also provides functionality to support redirect experiments, fix referrer values and to create usable experiment names.
+The Integrator snippet creates an abstraction around the logic that is required to support redirect experiments and the only thing that is left for you to do, is to implement three function in an object.
+The Integrator snippet also provides functionality to support redirect experiments, fix referrer values and to create usable experiment names.

-On the test page, below the Optimizely and Integrator snippet, add this code:
+Below the Optimizely and Integrator snippet, add this code:

 ```xml
 <script>